flutterilo/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-this folder will contain sql intrudction tasks changed
+this folder will contain sql intrudction tasks change